pbattuello/CoMSCER/README.md

 # CoMSCER

-COmparative Mutational Signature analysis on Coding and Extragenic Regions The tool preforms a comparison of mutational signature analysis on two given conditions.
+COmparative Mutational Signature analysis on Coding and Extragenic Regions.

+The tool preforms a comparison of mutational signature analysis on two given conditions.